ncatlab/nlab-content/pages/18126.md

 of topological spaces is considerably more general, as some of the following examples show.

-The following simple example of a (metric) topological space is important for the theory:
+The following simplistic example of a (metric) topological space is important for the theory (for instance in prop. \ref{FrameHomomorphismsToPointAreIrrClSub}):

 +-- {: .num_example #Point}
 ###### Example